• Skip to main content

 The heart of Prepare and Nourish is to provide recipes for deeply nutritious foods that can become staples in modern day kitchen.
 One of which is kefir, a probiotic-rich cultured dairy drink.
 Good news is that kefir is readily available in most supermarkets.
 Just look for plain, unsweetened with full fat content for best flavor.

-Another health benefit of Okroshka is the resistant starch in potatoes.
-Cooked and cooled potatoes are rich in resistant starch, which in short means they are a prebiotic for your probiotics.
 These resistant starches resist digestion making its way to the large intestine where it becomes healthy food for the gut bacteria.
 Every person needs a healthy balance of prebiotics and probitiocs for proper digestion.

 What are the ingredients in Okroshka?